dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/analytics.md

 ### Connecting Screendoor to Google Analytics

-Screendoor lets you use your Google Analytics account to track visits to your Screendoor project.
+You can connect your Google Analytics account to track visits to your Screendoor project.

 To integrate your Google Analytics account with Screendoor, sign into Google Analytics and select &ldquo;Admin&rdquo; in the top navigation bar.
 Select the property you want to track in the second column.
 Under the &ldquo;Tracking Info&rdquo; section, choose &ldquo;Tracking Code.&rdquo;